ufs-community/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

          git clone --recursive https://github.com/ufs-community/ufs-weather-model.git
          cd ufs-weather-model/tests

    #.
-Modify the ``rt.sh`` script to put the output in a run directory where you have write permissions.
+Modify the ``rt.sh`` script to put the output in a run directory where they have write permissions.
 For example, on Hercules, users would update ``dprefix``:

       .. code-block:: console